Tuition & Fees

 • Full-time mandatory and optional incidental, system access and ancillary fees: $900/term.

-• Full-time regular courseload (typically): 1.5 to 2.0-credits per term.
+• Full-time regular courseload: 1.5 to 2.0 credits per term.

 • Part-time program fee: $1600/term

-• Part-time mandatory and optional incidental, system access and ancillary fees: $500/term
+• Part-time mandatory and optional incidental, system access and ancillary fees: $500/term.

-• Part-time courseload: 0.5 to 1.0-credit per term.
+• Part-time courseload: 0.5 to 1.0 credits per term.

 Example scenario of the fees of a Full-Time (FT) Student transitioning to Part-Time (PT) after the first term.